Allan de Noronha: Biography

 The matter stalled.
 In May 1995 Chhotebhai's successor as AICI president, the MP Peter G. Marbaniang, was promising to take up the question of introducing a Christian Marriage Bill in parliament.

 In April 2000 the government was planning to introduce "Christian Marriage Bill 2000".

 As convenor of Christian Personal Laws for the AICU, Chhotebhai Noronha welcomed the decision.

 He said "previous laws were male-oriented, but provisions in this bill are pro-women...I would say this is a sincere attempt by the government for the social upliftment of the women".

 In October 2009 Chhotebhai Noronha was elected president of the Kanpur Catholic Association (KCA) for a two-year term.

 On 20 December 2009 the KCA held its annual Christmas Milan and Inter-Religious Prayer for Peace.

 It was attended by leaders of the Hindu, Muslim, Sikh, Buddhist, Jain, Parsi, Bahá'í and Protestant communities.

-Chhotebhai was AICU Spokesperson for the 2010-2011 period.
+Chhotebhai was AICU Spokesperson for the 2010–2011 period.

-In July 2011 a Delhi High Court caused controversy when it validated the marriage of two first cousins after they had converted from the Hindu religion to Christianity.
+In July 2011 the Delhi High Court caused controversy when it validated the marriage of two first cousins after they had converted from the Hindu religion to Christianity.

 As spokesman for the AICU, Chhotebhai said "The Catholic Church expressly forbids the type of marriage validated by the Delhi High Court".

 Chhotebhai said it had been wrong of the couple to misuse the act of conversion for the sake of getting married.

 In February 2012 a new TV series in the Hindi language called "Masihi Satsang" (A Christian Search for Truth) began to be broadcast across India.

 The series was directed by Chhotebhai (Noronha).